confluentinc/ksql/docs-md/developer-guide/create-a-stream.md

 stream from an existing stream.

-CREATE STREAM AS SELECT creates a stream that contains the results from a SELECT query.
-KSQL persists the SELECT query results into a corresponding new topic.
+CREATE STREAM AS SELECT creates a stream that contains the results from a SELECT query. ksqlDB persists the SELECT query results into a corresponding new topic.
 A stream created this way represents a persistent, continuous, streaming query, which means that it runs until you stop it explicitly.